Phrasecode/odata/README.md

 - **OData v4 Compliance**: Supports standard OData query options ($filter, $select, $expand, $orderby, $top, $skip, $count) out of the box
 - **Database Agnostic**: Currently supports PostgreSQL, MySQL, SQLite, and other Sequelize-compatible databases
 - **Developer Experience**: Intuitive decorator-based API that feels natural to TypeScript developers

-We created this package because existing OData solutions for Node.js were either too complex, lacked TypeScript support, or were tightly coupled to specific frameworks.
-Our goal was to provide a modern, flexible, and developer-friendly solution that works seamlessly across different Node.js environments.

 ## Key Features